centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/services-templates.md

 Good practice requires that services templates be associated with a host's
 templates: on creation of a host, the services are generated automatically from the host's templates.
-There are two advantages of linking service templates to host templates:
+There are two advantages in linking service templates to host templates:

   - The services generated automatically retain their granularity, i.e., it is